GabrielSCabrera/BanterBot/README.md

 A graphical user interface (GUI) for a chatbot application that employs OpenAI models for generating responses, Azure Neural Voices for text-to-speech, and Azure speech-to-text.
 The class inherits from both tkinter.Tk and Interface, offering a seamless integration of chatbot functionality with an intuitive interface.

+### TKMultiplayerInterface (In Development)

+This GUI establishes a multiplayer conversation environment where up to nine users can interact with the chatbot simultaneously.
+The GUI includes a conversation history area and user panels with 'Listen' buttons to process user input.
+It also supports key bindings for user convenience.

 ## Installation

 ### Pip (Recommended)